mwfj/CMU_15213_CSAPP3E_Lab/5.Shell_lab/README.md

 **I highly recommend you to carefully read the shell examples in the second half of [this slide](https://www.cs.cmu.edu/afs/cs/academic/class/15213-f15/www/lectures/15-ecf-signals.pdf), which has some code examples in it.** **Also, please carefully read every comment above the to-do function.** **What's more, going through `tsh.c` is necessary and highly recommend.**

+For those uility functions or system calls, I wrapped them into the wrapper function and put them into  `csapp.c`/`csapp.h`.

 ### Check the built-in function

 In the shell, normally, the command divided by two types: